 Just about all the Brisbane-Sydney buses divert in from the highway.
 Google for Greyhound-Mc Cafferty’s and Premier.
 Sydney is about 12 hours - Brisbane 2.5.

 The nearest airport is Ballina about half an hour away.
 Coolangatta on the Gold Coast has more and cheaper flights - about one hour.
 Brisbane is the nearest multi-international airport - about 2.5 hours (a few international flights come into Coolangatta).
 All are connected to Byron by shuttle buses - byron easyBus and BRISBANE 2 BYRON - these also pick up at accommodation places in Brisbane and on the Gold Coast.

 Despite the fact that a rail line splits town and the single crossing tangles traffic like crazy, the nearest passenger service is to Casino, about 1.5 hours away.
 Railway buses connect with Byron.

 Blanchs Buses is the local Byron service with a route stretching from hinterland towns north of Byron to Ballina 30km south.
 You can get pretty close to Broken Head by catching a Suffolk Park service and walking along the beach for 15 minutes.
 Lennox Head, a good surfing and beach resort town with a nice uncrowded backpackers is on the Ballina run.
 I notice from Blanch's timetable they now have a Ballina Airport connection.

 A good Byron and district site.

 If you have extra info or see mistakes, please post them below.
-If you have questions, please post them on THE FORUM, which can be accessed about three quarters the way down the INDEX.
+If you have questions, please post them on THE FORUM, .
 I check the forum most days when not travelling, but not individual location pages like this one.